 WHAT TO EXPECT

 A consultation that defines desired results and sets expectations.
+The application of some numbing cream to reduce pain and discomfort during the injections.
+This is left to take effect for about 20 minutes.
 A short injection period lasting about 10 minutes.

 BENEFITS OF DERMAL FILLERS

 Plumper skin; fewer wrinkles; reduction in facial lines such as naso-labial folds and marionette lines; reduction in the appearance of eye bags.
 Hands, décolleté, neck and other areas of the body can also be treated.